What Is Miso And How Is It Made, Used, And Stored?

 Miso is a flavoring ingredient often used in Japanese dishes.
 It’s a fermented paste that adds a salty umami flavor to a dish.
-This flavoring ingredient is originated and made in Japan and has been in use since centuries in Japanese cuisines.
+This flavoring ingredient is originated and made in Japan and has been in use for centuries in Japanese cuisines.

 Miso differs from tofu, the former is a thick soybean paste while the latter is a solid white block of soybean curd.